monopole/snt/hosting/minikube.md

 ## Start the cluster

-This downloads an OS image, and can thus take many minutes.
+This downloads an OS image; it's the slowest step in the tutorial.

 <!-- @stopMkCluster @test -->
 ```